-Panelists shall serve for a 1-year term by may be reappointed for up to three successive years.
-Panelists are not paid but are reimbursed for travel and per diem expenses when attending in-person panel meetings in accordance with Section 112.061(2)(e), F.S.
-All panel members must comply with the Standards of Conduct for Public Officers and Employees of Agencies as set forth in Section 112.313.
-F.S., and voting conflict of interest laws as set forth in Sections 112.3143 and 286.012 F.S.
+Panelists shall serve for a 1-year term but may be reappointed for up to three successive years.
+Panelists are not paid but are reimbursed for travel and per diem expenses when attending in-person panel meetings in accordance with section 112.061(2)(e), Florida Statutes.
+All panel members must comply with the Standards of Conduct for Public Officers and Employees of Agencies as set forth in section 112.313.
+Florida Statutes, and voting conflict of interest laws as set forth in sections 112.3143 and 286.012 Florida Statutes.

 Once appointed, panelists will independently evaluate each application based on the review criteria detailed in these guidelines.
 After each panel member has evaluated the applications, there will be a public panel meeting to review, discuss, and score the applications.

 Panel meetings are a public process (usually conducted by teleconference) and anyone can participate by attending in person or by calling in via a toll-free number.
 Participation instructions will be emailed to applicants and posted on the Division's web site.
 Applicants do not need to inform the Division that they will participate in the panel meeting teleconference.
 Although the Division strongly encourages applicants to participate in the grant panel meeting, it is not required.
 Participating in the panel process can be very helpful for those that intend to apply for future grants.